 After consulting with a lactation consultant, Rebecca admits that she still felt confused and unsure about how to avoid this happening again.

 “I would think that pumping a bit off that boob before feeding him may help but she said it’ll just produce more & make the problem worse.
 I’m just at a loss here.”

 So Rebecca reached out to lactation consultants and breastfeeding mums at large on Facebook, and has received hundreds of comments with some great advice about breastfeeding and oversupply and fast letdown issues.

 A speech pathologist also weighed in, suggesting, “Please, please see a speech pathologist specializing in infant feeding.
 This is not normal, no matter your flow, and baby needs to be evaluated… A little coughing is something you can address with a little pumping or positioning, having to call the EMTs is something else entirely.”

 What is really happening when your baby chokes while breastfeeding?

-When your baby starts coughing, choking, and struggling to breath while breastfeeding it is a sign that they are aspirating, which means that your milk has entered their airway or lungs by accident.
+When your baby starts coughing, choking and struggling to breathe while breastfeeding it can be a sign that they are aspirating, which means that your milk has entered their airway or lungs by accident.
 If left untreated this can cause serious health problems in your little one, such as pneumonia.

 Aspiration is often caused by dysphagia, a condition where the muscles that direct the liquid from the mouth down the throat into the oesophagus and into the stomach don’t work properly, causing swallowing problems.

-This problem can be exasperated if you have a forceful letdown or an oversupply of milk.
+This problem can be exacerbated if you have a forceful letdown or an oversupply of milk.
 Saint Luke’s Health System website lists the following symptoms and treatment of aspiration in babies:

 - Weak sucking